actualbudget/docs/docs/advanced/oauth-auth.md

 This feature requires use of [Actual Server](../config/)
 :::

-To enable this feature, you can do it using configuration file at actual server, environment variables or you can use the UI
+To enable this feature, you can use a configuration file on the Actual server, use environment variables, or use the UI.

-### Config using configuration file
+### Configuration Using a Configuration File

 If your OpenId provider supports discovery, use the following configuration example: